aaronwray1/Articulate/README.md

 ### 3.2.
 Ansible

 All of the ansible for this project can be found in the `./ansible` directory.
-The playbook and inventory are run on the GitHub Actions Runner to configure the deployment virrtua. machine
+The playbook and inventory are run on the GitHub Actions Runner to configure the deployment virrtual. machine